adamsilver/maintainablecss.com-jekyll/_chapters/03-reuse.md

 If you're building a responsive website, element styles will change based on screen size.
 Imagine coding a two-column grid to the following spec:

-1. Each column has 20px and 50px padding on "small" and "large" screens respectively.
+* Each column has 20px and 50px padding on "small" and "large" screens respectively
-2. Each column has 2em and 3em font-size on "small" and "large" screens respectively.
+* Each column has 2em and 3em font-size on "small" and "large" screens respectively
-3. On small screens, the columns are stacked.
-Note that "column" is now a misleading class name.
+* On small screens, the columns are stacked.
+Note that "column" is now a misleading class name

 Using atomic class names such as: `.grid`, `.col`, `.pd50`, `.pd20`, `.fs2` and `.fs3` makes this hard.